Jeopardy (BBC TV series): Series 1 (2002)

-The group travel to the Australian outback to look for extraterrestrial activity, which has seen an increase in reported activity.
+The group travel to the Australian outback to look for extraterrestrial activity, with an increase in reported incidents attracting attention.
 The eight teenagers, their teacher, and a park ranger, Melissa Williams, stay in tents, with monitoring equipment set up around the area.
-On the first night Sarah sees strange lights and is convinced that they were visited by aliens, but not everyone believes her.
-Soon after Leon is bitten by a deadly snake, and the anti-venom is missing from the medical supplies.
+On the first night, Sarah sees strange lights and is convinced that they were visited by aliens, but not everyone believes her.
+Soon after, Leon is bitten by a deadly snake, and the anti-venom is missing from the medical supplies.
 Melissa goes in search of medicine, but something stops her on the way, and when Gerry goes missing after falling over a waterfall, the teenagers find themselves alone.

 The group see strange lights in the sky and radio signals are weakened by continual interference.
 David is thwarted by Simon and Chrissie who do their best to save themselves by sacrificing Melissa to the aliens.
 Later, the group members find both Gerry and Melissa, and discover that the alien activity was faked by smugglers who captured Melissa and are holding her ransom.
-With the mysterious events seemingly solved and Melissa standing guard over the smugglers until the police arrive, the teenagers and Gerry return to the ocean to await the dank wave, only to be abducted from the sand by the aliens they had come to find.
+With the mysterious events seemingly solved and Melissa standing guard over the smugglers until the police arrive, the teenagers and Gerry return to the ridge awaiting the rescue helicopters, only to be abducted by the aliens they had come to find.